ryanatkn/gro/src/lib/docs/config.md

 ## examples

 [The default config](/src/lib/gro.config.default.ts)
-is used for projects that do not define one at `gro.config.ts`.
+is used for projects that do not define `gro.config.ts`.
+It's also passed as the first argument to `GroConfigCreator`.

 A simple config that does nothing: